filamerce/filament-user-panel/README.md

 This package is inspired by [Filament Breezy](https://github.com/jeffgreco13/filament-breezy) but does not include 2FA functionality.

+Instead of offering multiple plugin options, this package provides a streamlined approach to extending and replacing components.

 ## Installation

 To install the package, run the following command: